 - It’s worth venturing just a little past the overlook to escape the crowds, even if you do not plan to hike.

-- If you have plans to hike in the area, bring a GPS or download a map to your phone as there is no signage.
+- If you have plans to hike extensively in the area, bring a GPS or download a map to your phone as there is no signage.

 Peyto Lake is just off the famous Icefields Parkway, so there are plenty of other beautiful places nearby.
 To name a few are: